ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 A dispute game is a contract that resolves an L2 state claim.

-### Likely valid game
+### Maybe valid game

-A **likely valid game** is a dispute game that correctly resolved in favor of the defender.
+A **maybe valid game** is a dispute game that correctly resolved in favor of the defender.
 However, the system concedes a possibility that it's not correct, and so it's not yet ready to be used as a **valid game** by dependents.
-A likely valid game meets the following conditions:
+A maybe valid game meets the following conditions:

 - Game was created by the dispute game factory.